• Low Cost, High Quality, Friendly • Professional Pest ControlServices

 The Society handles 300,000 individual cases and matters annually and provides a comprehensive range of legal services in three areas: the Civil, Criminal and Juvenile Rights Practices.
 Unlike the Society’s Criminal and Juvenile Rights Practices, which are constitutionally mandated and supported by government, the Civil Practice relies heavily on private contributions.

 An Article written by Melanie West for the Wall Street Journal states that there is a new bed bug disclosure policy in play now for new leases on apartments.
 It says that “when a lease is prepared, both landlord and tenant must sign a state form listing any bedbug infestations in the past year.
 Would-be renters then have a chance to back out of the lease agreement.”
 Gov. David Patterson signed the policy in to law last month.
-According to this great article it say that 49% of people surveyed said they had or have a bed bug problem.
-According to this article bed bug infestations are everywhere these days.
+According to this great article it says that 49% of people surveyed said they had or have a bed bug problem.
+According to this article bed bug infestation are everywhere these days.
 Many ways to prevent these little buggers from become a part of your life.
 Seal the holes in your homes as much as possible, pay close attention to any form of bites you may get thru ought the night, check your bed sheets for tiny little blood stains, and prayer always helps.

 In 2008 there were almost ten thousand bed bug complaints, I’m sure that number are probably quadrupled by now.
 It also goes to say what is pretty well known to us by now, that it is the responsibility of the landlord to cover all costs for the extermination of the buildings and units.
 It also talks about different cases that dealt with bed bugs and the results of the judgments in each instance.
 These cases set precedents to the judgments we deal with now in our courts.
 According to E.B.
 Solomon “the reason there are all of these bed bug disputes is because it’s difficult to prove where the bed bugs came from.”